Coventry, Vermont: Personal income

 The median income for a household in the town was $33,487, and the median income for a family was $37,500.
 Males had a median income of $26,528 versus $18,250 for females.
 The per capita income for the town was $13,788.
 About 11.9% of families and 17.2% of the population were below the poverty line, including 23.8% of those under age 18 and 11.7% of those age 65 or over.

 Industry

 The Washington Electric Cooperative has four electric generators at Vermont's largest landfill in Coventry.
 The methane generation facility provides a third to one half of WEC's members’ electricity needs.
 This facility supplies power to 6,000 households and businesses.
 In 2008, the coop applied to expand the plant to 8 megawatts.
 This increase is expected to cost $3 million.

-The New England Waste Services of Vermont (Waste USA), a subsidiary of Casella Waste Systems, owns the landfill which serves much of Orleans County.
+The New England Waste Services of Vermont (Waste USA), a subsidiary of Casella Waste Systems, owns the landfill which serves much of Vermont.
 In 2013, it was allowed to accept up to 370000 ST of waste annually.